-If you (or your partner, if you have one) get the Pension Credit 'Guarantee Credit', with or without Savings Credit, you can get the same help with health costs as people who get the means-tested benefits listed above.
+If you (or your partner if you have one) get the Pension Credit 'Guarantee Credit', with or without

+Savings Credit, you can get the same help with health costs as people who get the means-tested benefits listed above.

-If you only get the Pension Credit 'Savings Credit', you can't automatically get help, but you might get help under the Low Income Scheme (see below).
+If you only get the Pension Credit 'Savings Credit', you can't automatically get help with your health costs, but you might get help under the Low Income Scheme (see below).